vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications

-In this experiment, we refer to \textit{concurrency level} as the maximum number of worker threads submitting transactions to the system at a given time.
-Apart of capturing the sensitivity to varied concurrency degrees, this experiment is useful to identify the parameter that yields the optimal performance in each system for subsequent experiments.
+\fakesub{Effect of Concurrency Level} The \textit{concurrency level} is the maximum number of current worker threads submitting transactions to the system.
+Apart from capturing the sensitivity to varied concurrency degrees, this experiment is useful to identify the parameter that yields the optimal performance in each system for subsequent experiments.
 Thus, we maximize the resources available to each OM component, and set the workload skewness to be uniform for both Seller and Product.

-As shown in Figure~\ref{fig:concurrency}, vMODB shows increasing throughput as the concurrency level increases.
+As shown in Figure~\ref{fig:concurrency}, \name\ shows increasing throughput as the concurrency level increases.
 The maximum throughput is achieved at the highest concurrency level (36), but from 28 on, the throughput stabilizes as the system is saturated.
 On the other hand, we observe a substantial performance difference in Dapr.
-In Dapr+PG, the workload is dominated by I/Os between the OM components and PostgreSQL, including inter-process communication, object serialization/deserialization, and connection management, exhibiting the lowest throughput across the experiments.
-Since PostgreSQL and Npgsql are not natively part of Dapr, we do not include them in further experiments.
+In Dapr+PG, the workload is dominated by I/Os between the OM components and PostgreSQL, including inter-process communication, object (de-)serialization, and connection management, exhibiting the lowest throughput.
+Since PostgreSQL and Npgsql are not a native part of Dapr, we do not include them in further experiments.

 With the in-memory execution, the I/O overhead found in Dapr+ PG is dramatically reduced.
 The remaining sources of overhead in Dapr can be explained by two factors: the sidecar design~\cite{sidecars} and the remote event log system.
-The sidecar is an autonomous process that mediate external messages to and from a Dapr component, resulting in creating several threads in addition to the application threads, leading to an intensive inter-process communication and context switch overheads, not to mention the intensive network I/O to read and append event logs.
+The sidecar is an autonomous process that mediates external messages to and from a Dapr component, resulting in several additional threads in addition to the application threads, leading to inter-process communication and context switch overheads, not to mention the intensive network I/O of event logs.